 Other treatments that are reported to be helpful include:

-Patients diagnosed with erosive pustular dermatosis should protect from the sun, and be vigilant to recognise the early signs of recurrence, which should be treated as previously.
+Patients diagnosed with erosive pustular dermatosis should protect from the sun (wear a broad brimmed hat when outdoors), and be vigilant to recognise the early signs of recurrence, which should be treated as previously.

-New actinic keratoses and skin cancers, especially squamous cell carcinoma, may arise in the affected areas and should be treated promptly.
-They may be difficult to distinguish from erosive pustular dermatosis of the scalp so biopsies may be necessary.
+New actinic keratoses and skin cancers, especially squamous cell carcinoma, may arise in the affected areas and should be diagnosed and treated promptly.
+They may be difficult to distinguish from erosive pustular dermatosis of the scalp so repeated biopsies may be necessary.

 Erosive pustular dermatosis usually clears up with treatment but may recur.
 The same treatment should be restarted, after carefully re-examining the skin to identify underlying skin cancers, if present.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.